unChaz/sci-fi-5e/docs/classes/morph.md

 ##  Tekcasting Ability

-Wisdom + Will is your Tekcasting ability for your morph tek skills, since your tek draws upon your devotion and attunement to nature.
+Wisdom is your Tekcasting ability for your morph tek skills, since your tek draws upon your devotion and attunement to nature.
 You use your Wisdom whenever a tek skill refers to your Tekcasting ability.
 In addition, you use your Wisdom modifier when setting the saving throw DC for a morph tek skill you cast and when making an attack roll with one.

 **Tek save DC** = 8 + your proficiency bonus + your Wisdom modifier